dylhack/mcauth/README.md

 ```

 ### 2. Configure
-An executable file will be created in the directory, run it once and it will generate a default
+An executable file will be created in the directory, run it once, and it will generate a default
 config file.
 Fill out the config file, here is a reference:
 ```yaml
 database:                      # Postgres Database Configuration